raul23/SimulRPi/docs/README_docs.rst

 keyboard for any pressed key.

 ..
-   TODO: also found in GPIO module description
+   TODO: also found in GPIO module description and README

 **Example: terminal output**